 You are self-employed when you perform work for others (e.g. provide a service) under a contract for service.

-Partners in a Partnership
+Partners in a partnership

 Partners who are registered with the Accounting and Corporate Regulatory Authority (ACRA) are generally regarded as self-employed persons.

-Partners under Employment Contracts
+Partners under employment contracts

 There could be some cases where ACRA-registered partners are engaged under an employment contract with the partnership.

-In such cases, the partners generally do not assume the liabilities of the partnership and do not have a share in the profit/loss of the partnership.
-They are considered employees of the partnership even though they have the title of 'partner'.
+The partners generally do not assume the liabilities of the partnership and do not have a share in the profit/loss of the partnership.
+They will only receive remuneration (salary, bonus, CPF and other benefits) for the work they performed for the partnership.

-Factors in Determining Status
+Factors in determining status

-#1: Exposure to Financial Risk and Ability to Realise Profit/Loss
+#1: Exposure to financial risk and ability to realise profit/loss

 Employee |